lfilipiuk/github-users-search/docs/development-notes.md

 Eslint is a static code analysis tool for identifying problematic patterns found in JavaScript and TypeScript code.
 It's a great way to enforce a consistent style across your codebase.
 This can include anything from enforcing the use of semi-colons, to the way your code is indented, to more complex patterns.
 By adding eslint, you're making it easier for other developers to understand and contribute to your code.

 I added ESLint to my configuration, and I will use it in the future.

+### Redux is extra.
+It’s possible to use reactive variables instead or just local state with query params
+Redux is a predictable state container for JavaScript applications and is often used in larger applications for state management.
+However, in smaller applications or in certain scenarios, using Redux can be overkill and can add unnecessary complexity.
+Using local state with query parameters can be a simpler and more straightforward approach for state management in some cases.
+Reactive variables are another option for state management that can be less complex and more performant than Redux in certain scenarios.

+Reactive variables are a powerful feature of Apollo Client that can be used to manage local state in your application, providing an alternative to more complex state management libraries like Redux.

+Unlike Redux, which requires actions and reducers to update state, reactive variables provide a simpler API for state management: you can read their current value by calling them as a function without arguments, and update their value by calling them with a new value as an argument.
+Reactive variables can be used anywhere in your code and do not require a particular context to function.

+To use reactive variables in a React component, you can make use of the useReactiveVar hook provided by Apollo Client.
+This hook subscribes to changes in the reactive variable and causes your component to re-render whenever the reactive variable's value changes.